twolfson/protips/README.md

 Escape a string with JSON.stringify - `JSON.stringify('"a"'); // "'\"a\"'"`

 If an event is fired in a forest and there are no event listeners, does it make a sound?

+If you're havin' async problems, I feel bad for you son.
+I got 99 problems but race conditions ain't one.